Locally Robust Semiparametric Estimation

+The Robinson (1988) semiparametric regression and Ichimura (1993) index regression estimators have first order conditions that are orthogonal moment functions.
+The object of interest in those papers minimizes an objective function that is an expectation that is also minimized by the first step.
+The objects of interest we consider are much more general in including many economic and causal parameters that do not minimize the same expectation as the first step.

-Further contributions include novel classes of DR estimators, including linear functionals of nonparametric instrumental variables and density estimators, and a characterization of (necessary and sufficient conditions for)\ double robustness.
-We also give related, novel partial robustness results where original moment conditions are satisfied even when the first step is not equal to the truth.
+Doubly robust moment functions have been constructed by Robins, Rotnitzky, and Zhao (1994, 1995), Robins and Rotnitzky (1995), Scharfstein, Rotnitzky, and Robins (1999), Robins, Rotnitzky, and van der Laan (2000), Robins and Rotnitzky (2001), Graham (2011), and Firpo and Rothe (2019).
+This paper innovates by deriving large classes of new doubly robust moment functions, including affine functionals of nonparametric regressions, functions satisfying other conditional moment restrictions, and density estimators, and by characterizing double robustness, all based on adding the nonparametric influence function.
+We also give related, partial robustness results where original moment conditions are satisfied even when the first step is not equal to the truth.